-- \ cacheEventListenerFactory Enables registration of listeners for cache events, such as put, remove, update, and expire. - \ bootstrapCacheLoaderFactory Specifies a BootstrapCacheLoader, which is called by a cache on initialisation to prepopulate itself.
+- cacheEventListenerFactory Enables registration of listeners for cache events, such as put, remove, update, and expire. - bootstrapCacheLoaderFactory Specifies a BootstrapCacheLoader, which is called by a cache on initialisation to prepopulate itself. - cacheExtensionFactory Specifies a CacheExtension, a generic mechansim to tie a class which holds a reference to a cache to the cache lifecycle. - cacheExceptionHandlerFactory Specifies a CacheExceptionHandler, which is called when cache exceptions occur. - cacheLoaderFactory Specifies a CacheLoader, which can be used both asynchronously and synchronously to load objects into a cache.